 You can also contact us if you have any questions.

 How to take part

-If you are a patient at the one of the following GP practices, you can inform the practice that you would like to take part prior to your cervical screening appointment.
+If you are a patient at the one of the following GP practices or NHS Trust, you can inform the practice that you would like to take part prior to your cervical screening appointment.